^Cheer ^Branch ~root~ ~tree~

 2. We may ^Connect its nodes via ~symbol~ to ^Become ~as~ a ~tree~ of any ~depth~.

-4. ^Prefer ~DRY-KISS~ and ~turtles~ ^When we ^Create it.
+5. ^Prefer ~DRY-KISS~ and ~turtles~ ^When we ^Create, ^Build or ^Fortify it.

 Subject

-^Tree is a mode of ^Write that ~helps~ us to ^Gather data to ^Organize in ~part~.
+^Tree is a mode of ^Write that ~helps~ us to ^Gather items or data to ^Organize in ~part~.
 It is a ~mechanism~ to ^Help us to ^Think about ourselves, others and our world. ^As we ^Name-or-express to ^Hide ~parts~ of a ~tree~, we may ^Decrease its ~depth~ or ^Increase ~insight~.

 Target